sclife/blog/source/_posts/20170216-extract-the-old-man-and-the-sea.md

 "Thank you.
 You make me happy.
 I hope no fish will come along so great that he will prove us wrong."

 ---

+But, he thought, I keep them with precision.
+Only I have no luck any more.
+But how knows?
+Maybe today.
+Every day is a new day.
+It is better to be lucky.
+But I would rather be exact.
+Then when luck comes you are ready.